ZoredA/SpeechToSpectogram/README.md

 After the button returns to normal, you can press the Generate button to create plots.
 These plots are made from a wav file called output.wav in the tmp directory.

+Note: Reference for the spectogram colormaps can be found [here](http://matplotlib.org/examples/color/colormaps_reference.html).
+At this point in time, revese color maps are not supported.

 If you check the Use ASR button, the program will pass the audio recording to a speech recognition service (currently only supports Google) and display the result below the spectogram.
 Note that this is a slightly time consuming network call, so the program will hang for a few seconds while it completes.

 ![specto window](http://imgur.com/gCCpIFA.jpg)